 The easiest place for a hacker to perform this attack is on public Wi-Fi networks like those found at cafes, but some hackers engage in war driving to find weak or exposed wireless networks.
 The bottom line is that once the cookie has been stolen, the attacker can then login to the account and read emails, send emails, and change account settings to block the original user.

 Though an average user typically doesn’t stand a fighting chance against a skilled hacker, there are certainly a variety of measures that can be taken to minimize the chance of being hacked.
 First and foremost, make sure you never give your password out to another individual – even if they’re your friend.
-Secondly, always make sure that you log out of Gmail when you are finished perusing your email to prevent becoming the victim of session hijacking.
-And last but not least, everyone should be regularly scanning their computer with antivirus and antispyware software to help decrease the chance of becoming infected with a keylogger and other similar types of dubious programs that lead to someone hacking your Gmail account as well.
+Secondly, always make sure that you log out of Gmail when you are finished perusing your email to avoid becoming the victim of session hijacking.
+And last but not least, everyone should be regularly scanning their computer with antivirus and antispyware software to help decrease the chance of becoming infected with a keylogger and other similar types of dubious programs that lead to someone hacking your Gmail account.